 The Allstate Foundation Teen Safe Driving program is helping to reinvent the way teens approach driving to help save young lives and instill a lifetime of safe driving attitudes and behaviors.
-Motor vehicle crashes are the number one killer of all ages from 5 to 34, with teens crashing four times more often than older drivers.
-Each year, about 4,000 teens are killed and more than 350,000 injured in largely preventable motor vehicle crashes.
+Car crashes are the No. 1 killer of teens in America.
 No other behavior or hazard (including homicides or suicides) comes close to claiming as many young lives.
 Sadly, teen driving deaths and injuries have devastating consequences on individuals, families and communities.
-The Allstate Foundation believes that every teen should have the opportunity to dance at their senior prom, walk across the stage on graduation day and fulfill their hopes and dreams.
+The Allstate Foundation believes that every teen should have the opportunity to celebrate birthdays, walk across the stage on graduation day and pursue their hopes and dreams.

 The Allstate Foundation Teen Safe Driving Program is addressing the issue by making smart driving socially acceptable to teens.
-The program has four components:
+The program has three components:

-- Thought leadership and advocacy to advance public understanding of the issue and inform public policy decisions, particularly graduated driver licensing laws at the national or state level.
+- Thought leadership to advance public understanding of the issue and inform public policy decisions, particularly regarding the value of state graduated driver licensing laws.

 - Public awareness (among teens and adults) to elevate teen driving as a chronic public health issue.

-- Help grow the KTD teen-to-teen smart driving movement or help educate the public about the value and importance of strong graduated driver licensing (while not directly or indirectly advocating for specific legislation).
+- Help grow the teen-to-teen smart driving movement or help educate the public about the value and importance of stronger graduated driver licensing laws at the state level (while not directly or indirectly advocating for specific legislation).

 - Provide unique and innovative ways to make smart driving socially acceptable to teens.

-- Appropriately reach diverse audiences, with culturally-sensitive program tactics and messages.
+- Appropriately reach diverse audiences with culturally-competent program tactics and messages.

 - Reflect collaboration among multiple organizations with distinct roles and responsibilities clearly articulated for each partner and a viable operating plan demonstrating how the partners will work together on the program effectively.

-- Offer sustainable change, meaning that new teen drivers also will benefit from the program in future years.
+- Create bold, sustainable change, meaning that new teen drivers also will benefit from the program in future years.

 - Measurably reach the largest number of teens in the most meaningful and impactful ways.

-- Are replicable in other communities with details provided on the specific ways that program information will be shared with other organizations and/or communities on a national, state or local level.
+- Are replicable in other communities with a detailed action plan on how the program will be shared with other organizations and/or communities on a national, state or local level.

-- Help generate awareness of the teen driving issue and the program’s strategies and tactics through effective communication plans.
+- Help generate widespread public awareness of the teen driving issue and the program’s strategies and tactics through effective communication plans.

-- Outline ways to appropriately engage Allstate agency owners and employees as volunteers in the program.
+- Outline ways to appropriately engage Allstate agency owners, employees and/or financial specialists as volunteers in the program.